RotorHazard/RotorHazard/resources/6_Node_BPill_PCB/README.md

 Q1, Q2	                        |   2	    | GSD SOT-23 N-Channel MOSFET   | 1 is used for optional switched buzzer, the other is used for optional fan enable control, an example is IRLML6344TRPBF

 For the Timer Build:
-Reference                       | Quantity      | Notes
+Name	                        | Quantity      | Notes
 --------------------------------|---------------|---------
 Raspberry Pi heat syncs         |   1 set       | Recommended to keep the pi cool 20x20x6mm heat sync             |   1-6         | Recommended to keep the RX5808's cool
 Thermal glue                    |   1 tube      | Needed to attach the RX5808 heat syncs
-LCD Voltage Screen              |   1           | Used to show the battery voltage on the case M2x5mm screw                    |   2           | Used to screw the LCD voltage screen to the case Heat shrink                     |   90mm        | Used to attached wifi antenna to the arm, if you are using a modified wifi USB module
+LCD Voltage Screen              |   1           | Used to show the battery voltage on the case M2x5mm screw                    |   2           | Used to screw the LCD voltage screen to the case M3x5mm screw                    |   1	      	| Used to secure the Wi-Fi antenna arm, Slightly longer screws would also work Heat shrink                     |   90mm        | Used to attached Wi-Fi antenna to the arm, if you are using a modified Wi-Fi USB module
-Wire                            |   As required | Wire may be needed to attach the Voltage monitor and to ground the case to the PCB
+Wire                            |   As required | Wire may be needed to attach the voltage monitor and to ground the case to the PCB

 ## Tools
 ### Required